5 - Introduction to the transition plan

 R: Low-carbon trajectory

-R2: The quantification of the reduction potential allows the construction of a bottom-up trajectory over 10 years.
+R2: The quantification of the reduction potential allows construction of an upward approach trajectory (so-called bottom-up) over 10 years.
 It justifies the achievement of short-term objectives (horizon of the next assessment) and medium-term objectives (horizon 2030 or over about ten years) consistent with the overall objective.

 S: Monitoring

-S2: Indicators for monitoring and implementing actions are defined.
-Performance indicators make it possible to track the most significant emissions.
-A monitoring system of dashboard type is used to monitor these indicators between each renewal of the approach.
-It allows analysis of trends.
+S2: Monitoring and implementation indicators for the actions are defined.
+Performance indicators allow tracking of the most significant emissions.
+A monitoring system dashboard-type tool is used to monitor these indicators between each renewal of the approach.
+It enables analysis of trends.

 Governance